Damp and mould policy

 3.1 It is the responsibility of all officers to ensure the Damp and Mould Policy is understood and implemented.

-3.2 The Chief Officer, Housing has overall responsibility for the policy, ensuring that it is fully implemented.
+3.2 The Chief Officer, Housing has overall responsibility for the policy, ensuring that it is fully implemented across the whole of the council's managed housing portfolio.

 3.3 The Head of Property Management, Head of Strategy and Investment and Heads of Housing Management are jointly responsible for the following: